Partygate: Police investigation

-A police inquiry, called Operation Hillman, was started into 12 gatherings on 8 different days, seven of which Boris Johnson was alleged to have attended.
+A police inquiry, called Operation Hillman, was started into 12 gatherings on eight different days, seven of which Boris Johnson was alleged to have attended.
 As of 10 February 2022, the inquiry was led by Commander Catherine Roper.

 On 24 January 2022, the Metropolitan Police contacted the Cabinet Office asking for all relevant information from the Gray inquiry.
 On 25 January they announced the launch of their investigation into potential breaches of COVID regulations in Whitehall and Downing Street during the pandemic.
 Cressida Dick, the Metropolitan Police Commissioner, said though they would not normally investigate breaches so far back, such investigations happened where there was evidence of "serious and flagrant breach" of regulations.
 The threshold criteria were "that those involved knew or ought to have known that what they were doing was an offence;" that "not investigating would significantly undermine the legitimacy of the law", and "there was little ambiguity around the absence of any reasonable defence".
 Sky News reported that the Metropolitan Police did not object to Gray's inquiry being released before its investigation and that Gray was in communication with the police.
 The police investigation had more than 500 pages of documents and more than 300 images.

 On 31 January, it was announced that the police were not planning to name anyone given an FPN in relation to their investigation.
 The police said they would announce the total number of penalties issued and what they were issued for.
 After some initial confusion, the Government said it would publish "everything we can", including if Johnson or the Cabinet Secretary was given one.

 In early February, the police said they would email a questionnaire to up to 90 people alleged to have been present at events, including Johnson and also, it was expected, his wife Carrie.
 Rishi Sunak, Simon Case and Martin Reynolds were also sent questionnaires.
 On 11 February 2022, 10 Downing Street confirmed that Johnson had received a questionnaire, which must be responded to within seven days.
 The police said it asked what happened and "must be answered truthfully".
-Such questionnaires have the same status as information given in an interview under caution.Leak confirms Partygate questionnaire includes police caution The Guardian Johnson was thus the first British Prime Minister to have been asked questions under caution.
+Such questionnaires have the same status as information given in an interview under caution.
+Johnson was thus the first British Prime Minister to have been asked questions under caution.
 Questions included: